An agent is the first call clients make when they need advice, knowledge and support. So how do we make those connections? Find out here!

 A real estate agent isn’t just facilitating a transaction, numb to the emotional headwinds of stress-inducing storms that could swirl over the course of a deal.
 A real estate agent is a guide, navigating buyers and sellers with sharp expertise.
 They’re a trusted advisor, always providing a shoulder to lean on.
 An agent is the first call clients make when they need advice, knowledge and support.
 So, it makes sense that in the pivotal decision to choose an agent, prospective clients will always seek out the person they connect with most.

-How to create and strengthen connections
+Create and strengthen connections

 Let’s start with the first part: creating connections.
 The answer to this real estate riddle, as it turns out, is simple.
 If you want to create connections, look at the connections you already have.
 Imagine this scenario: Your phone rings.
 It’s your neighbor, Hank.
 He has three kids and a wife named Sally.
 She owns a local bakery and he’s a medical device salesman.
 When Hank’s dog escapes from their backyard (again?!) you always bring her home.
 You’ve co-hosted family backyard barbecues and blown up bouncy castles for birthday parties.
 On the phone, Hank mentions he’s organizing a cookout.
 Then he says that his friend from work is relocating and needs someone to sell the home.
 Aha!